-The land was owned and given to Charley Priory by William de Sees in 1204 to help the passage of his soul through purgatory.
-The Priory then let out the house and grounds to tenants.
+The land was originally owned by William de Sees who gave it to Charley Priory in 1204 to help the passage of his soul through purgatory.
+The Priory then let out the grounds and presumably an earlier house to tenants.

 The present house was rebuilt by a lawyer named Robert de Herle in around 1290.
 One of his clients was John Comyn, Earl of Buchan, of Whitwick Castle.

 It is uncertain whether the original manor house had a separate kitchen block, joined to the surviving chamber block by a great hall, or whether the building that survives was purpose-built as a private house by Robert.

 Some of the 13th and early 14th century features from an 1856 drawing

 After the death of Robert’s wife, Isabella, in c1320, the Manor House tenancy passed to the Pakeman and Digby families.

 During the Wars of the Roses, the Digbys fought for the Lancastrians and lost four brothers at the Battle of Towton (1461).
 Although the house was technically owned by the Church, it was confiscated by the Yorkist King Edward IV.

 Sir John Digby, who fought for Henry Tudor in the Battle of Bosworth (1485), regained tenancy of the Manor.